Pi-31415/Youmin-Chrome-Extension/README.md

 ## How to

-* Download the extension at: http://paingthet.com/downloads/Youmin-Chrome-Extension.zip
+* Download the repository and extract on your computer.
 * Then follow the instructions in the video here : https://vimeo.com/430061705